daltonshaver/terrorism-analysis/README.md

 ## Difficulties
 - I am unsure of the key differences between the SAS Logistic Procedure and the SAS HPLogistic Procedure.
+- Why is the Degrees of Freedom for all variable levels in the Logistic Regression model infinite?

 ## Background
 For background information, refer to [Mapping Militants](https://cisac.fsi.stanford.edu/mappingmilitants).
 This website includes background information on most Islamic State terrorist cells in the world.